 - Cooperative, intensive, professional atmosphere

-- Amazing location - a beautiful campus with a classic academic feel located between vibrant urban Denver and the mountains
+- Amazing location - a beautiful campus located between vibrant urban Denver and the mountains

 This 9-month intensive Program includes both day (afternoon) and evening courses.
 Courses are scheduled to allow students larger blocks of time for studying, completing an externship, or volunteering.
 Given the time demands of this program and its required externship (10-15 hours per week), it is highly recommended that students not be employed for more than 10hours per week.
-Dedicated graduate courses are classroom or laboratory based and no larger than 24 students.
+Dedicated graduate courses are classroom or laboratory based.
 Courses are closely coordinated and include cross-course team-based learning.
 The externship course during spring semester is a guided academic externship in a health, biotechnology-research, or biomedical research setting that, along with the final Biomedical Seminar, requires completion of a written final research project and short presentation.
 The final program seminar includes a program cumulative examination.